2333 N. Tucson Blvd.

 25. The Secretary shall keep a full and complete record of the proceedings of the Board of Directors.
 The Secretary shall fill out and send such notices as may be necessary and proper, giving notice of all meetings as required by the bylaws, and performing such other duties as may be prescribed by the Board of Directors and all usual and customary functions and services ordinarily delegated to a Secretary of the corporation.
 The Secretary shall serve for one year or until his successor is chosen.
 The corporation may also have an Assistant Secretary to assist the Secretary in the discharge of duties.

 26. The Treasurer shall perform the usual and customary duties and services of a Treasurer of a corporation, and such duties as the Board of Directors may prescribe.
-It shall be a responsibility of the Treasurer to examine and report upon the financial condition of the corporation including its income and expenditures and make such report at the Annual Business Meeting during the Four-Wall National Championship, and shall generally advise the corporation regarding matters of finance.
+It shall be a responsibility of the Treasurer to examine and report upon the financial condition of the corporation including its income and expenditures and make such report at the Summer meeting, and shall generally advise the corporation regarding matters of finance.
 The Treasurer shall serve for one year or until a successor is chosen.